fow5040/Flow.Launcher.Plugin.SpotifyPremium/README.md

 ### About

 Control your Spotify client from Wox.
 Search for tracks, artists, or albums and launch the results directly to your client.
+This plugin requires the use of the Spotify Web API, which is only accessible through Spotify Premium

 ![image](http://i.imgur.com/AfUkPvd.gif)